0xAX/asm/content/asm_3.md

 	syscall
 ```

 Most of this code should already be understandable, as it mainly consists of the data initialization for the `sys_write` and `sys_exit` system calls.
 Both of them we already have seen in two previous chapters.
 The most interesting part is the first four lines of the `printResult` subroutine.
-As you may remember, one of the parameters of the `sys_write` system call is the length of the string we want to print on the screen.
+As you may remember, one of the parameters of the `sys_write` system call is the length of the string we want to print to the standard output.
 We have this number because we maintained a counter of characters while converting the numeric sum to a string.
 This counter was stored in the `rcx` register.
 Our string is located on the stack, where we pushed each digit using the `push` instruction.
 However, the `push` instruction pushes `64` bits (or `8` bytes), while our symbol is only 1 byte.
 To calculate the total length of the string for printing, we should multiply the number of symbols by `8`.
 This will give us the length of the string that we can use as the third argument of the `sys_write` system call.

 Once all parameters of both system calls are ready, we can pass them as arguments to print the sum followed by a new line.